How To Feed A Loon

 2 cups old-fashioned oats, 1 cup raisins

-• Drop about 1 tbsp of dough onto the prepared baking sheets, spacing them about 1 inch apart.
+• Drop about 1 tablespoon of dough onto the prepared baking sheets, spacing them about 1 inch apart.
 Depending on the size of your cookies, you'll get between 24 and 36 cookies. (you may need to bake another batch once the first two are done).

 • Bake the cookies until golden brown, about 15 minutes, switching the sheets halfway through.
 Let the cookies cool on the baking sheets for about 10 minutes, and then transfer to wire racks to cool.